Renko Bar Charts

 The last Renko bar in the chart, is a standard candlestick bar which represents the true open, high, low, last of all of the trades which make up that bar.
 It is not possible to know the values of the Renko Open and Renko Close (ACSIL SC_RENKO_OPEN and SC_RENKO_CLOSE arrays) until the bar closes.
 Therefore, ACSIL SC_RENKO_OPEN and SC_RENKO_CLOSE values for the last bar are only updated when the Renko bar closes and will be 0 until then.

 The actual Close price ( ACSIL SC_CLOSE array ) of a Renko bar will not necessarily equal the visual Renko Close price ( ACSIL RENKO_CLOSE array ), when a Renko bar is completed.

 To output the Renko bar Open and Close values as you visually see on the chart to a Spreadsheet when using one of the Spreadsheet studies, add the Renko Visual Open/Close Values study to the chart.

 Opening Price for First Renko Bar

 The first bar in a Renko chart or the first bar of the new session for the day when Chart >> Chart Settings >> New Bar at Session Start is enabled, is aligned based on the Bar Size setting.

-This is done by taking the original opening price and subtracting the remainder when divided by the Bar Size.
-For example, if the Tick Size is .25 and the Bar Size is 4 ticks, giving an actual Bar Size of 1.00, with a price of 1950.25 the remainder will be .25 giving a Renko open of 1950.00.
+This is done by dividing the Open price of the first bar in the chart or of the new session, by the actual Bar Size and ignoring the remainder.
+For example, if the Tick Size is .25 and the Bar Size is 4 ticks, giving an actual Bar Size of 1.00, with an Open price of 1950.25 the remainder will be .25 giving a Renko open of 1950.00.